LcpMarvel/face_recognition_backend/README.md

 Backend is a container running on docker which can be used as a web service client in any codebase.

 ## 1. face
-add a face to face dataset.
+Add a face to face dataset.
 It generates a image encoding for that face with a given face id.
 ### Request
 http://0.0.0.0/face
 ### Method
 POST
 ### Parameters
-image_url  String  URL of a face image
+image_url | String | URL of a face image
 ### Return
 JSON Object
-#### Success :
+#### Success
 face_encoding : image encoding data for face dataset and face analyze
 face_id: identity for this face image
 #### Failure